finye/bird-nest/README.md

 A web application done as an assignment for Reaktor's internship🤞.
 THe project is a monorepo built using TypeScript.
 Nodejs on the server side and React for the frontend.

-The application will be available at https://bird-nest-finnan.herokuapp.com/.
+The application lives in https://bird-nest-finnan.herokuapp.com/.

 ## Scripts to run the app